Home The Estate Badminton House & Estate

 The medieval House was owned by the Boteler family from whom, in 1612, Edward Somerset, fourth Earl of Worcester, purchased the manors of Great and Little Badminton.
 Some years later, he gave Badminton to one of his sons, Sir Thomas Somerset who was the first to make what would be many significant alterations to the original House.

-Successive Dukes made significant enhancements to the House, adding pediments, pavilions and cupolas.
-They involved some of the foremost architects and landscape designers, including William Kent, James Gibbs, Charles Bridgeman and “Capability” Brown.
+Successive Dukes made significant enhancements to the House, adding pediments, pavilions, and cupolas.
+They engaged some of the foremost architects and landscape designers of their time, including William Kent, James Gibbs, Charles Bridgeman, and Lancelot “Capability” Brown.

 Kings and Queens have visited Badminton over the centuries.
 Charles II stayed in the house, as did William of Orange on his return from the Battle of the Boyne.
 Our late Queen Elizabeth II’s grandmother, Queen Mary the wife of George V, stayed at Badminton for much of World War II, as a guest of her niece, the Duchess of Beaufort.

 The current Duke and Duchess of Beaufort continue to improve and invest in the Estate and are passionate about preserving its assets for the long term.
 Whilst Badminton House remains primarily a private family home, it offers a variety of wonderful venues for weddings, private parties or corporate events.
+You can also stay on the Badminton Estate at one of our holiday lets.
 Please email estateoffice@badmintonestate.com with any enquiries.

 0